arecker/cookbook/recipes/turkey-stock.md

 7. Turn off the heat and allow to cool.
 Use tongs to remove large pieces from the stock and discard.
 Strain the stock into a clean container and refrigerate over night.

 8. The next day, use a wide spoon to skim and remove the waxy layer of fat that settled on the top.
 Move the remaining stock into clean containers and freeze until next use.

+### Make the Brown Stock

+1. Rinse and pat try 4 turkey necks and 2 turkey wings.
+Use a knife to separate the turkey wings into drums, flats, and tips.

+2. Place the turkey wing drums and flats to a roasting dish or stainless steel pan.
+Place the pan in a cold oven.
+Pre-heat the oven to 400F.
+Roast the turkey wings for ~2hrs or until the meat is dark colored.

+3. Roughly chop 2 celery sticks, 1 full sized carrot, and 0.5 onions.
+Set aside.
+Add 1 tbsp of peppercorns.

+4. Place a separate stockpot over medium-high heat.
+Add canola oil to the pan and swirl.
+Test the temperature of the oil by touching a turkey neck to the surface - if it begins to sizzle, add all the turkey necks and turkey wing tips in the oil.
+Sear both sides of the meat in the bottom of the stockpot.
+Move the pan around the heat and manage the stove temperature to avoid burning.

+5. Remove seared meat and set aside.
+Add chopped onions, carrots, and celery.
+Swirl in the pan for 1-2 minutes, but do not fry the vegetables.

+6. Turn the heat on HIGH and add seared meat and accumulated juices.
+Add a splash of cold water and deglaze, scraping the bottom of the stockpot to detach brown bits.
+Cover the meat will cold water and slowly bring to a simmer.

+7. When the wings have finished roasting, remove the pan and carefully place the roasted wings into the stockpot.

+8. Pour off the turkey fat in a separate bowl and set aside.
+Place the empty pan on a stove at high heat.
+When it starts to smoke, add a splash of water.
+Deglaze, scraping the pan with a wooden spoon.
+Dump the accumulated colored water and brown bits into the stockpot.
+Repeat as needed with small portions of water until the pan is clean.

+9. Gently simmer the stock for 3-4 hours (or until the meat is falling off the bone).

+10. Turn off the heat and allow to cool.
+Use tongs to remove large pieces of bone and discard.
+Pour the rest through a pasta strainer and discard pieces.

+11. Perform one final filtration to collect fine particles and grit.
+Line a mesh strainer with a wet paper towel.
+Use a ladel to scoop portions of the stock into the strainer.
+If stock stops running through the filter, then it's probably clogged with scum and impure fat - just dump it back and change out the paper towel.

+12. Let stock cool in fridge overnight.
+In the morning, scrape the waxy layer of fat off the top and discard.

+13. The stock is now ready.
+You can warm it up and make smaller portions, concentrate it further, or just freeze the whole batch until you need it.